 2. Travel Protection

-3. Modification, Cancellation, Refund and No Show Policies
+3. Change, Cancellation, Refund and No Show Policies

 If your plans change, your right to a refund is limited and subject to penalties and fees as noted herein.
 You must immediately notify your travel agent or Southwest Vacations to cancel or make changes to your vacation package.

 If you decline Travel Protection and cancel your booking, any refund due for the land/ feature portion of your booking (after applicable penalties) will be in the form of a travel credit from Southwest Vacations.
 If booked with Wanna Get Away fare and you cancelled your flight at least 10 minutes prior to travel, the air portion of your booking will be refunded in a Southwest Airlines air credit, which may be used on a future Southwest Vacation.
 Anytime and Business Select fares are refundable back to the original form of payment or choose to convert the air credit.
 Contracted group bookings will be refunded in the original form of payment.
 If you purchased Travel Protection and are eligible for a partial or full refund in original form of payment, the land portion of the refund due will automatically become a travel credit if not requested at 60 days from the date of cancellation.
-Travel credits are valid for 12 months from date of issue and must be used for travel prior to expiration date, are nontransferable and nonrefundable, have no cash value, and are issued in the name of the passengers on the original reservation.
+Travel credits are valid for travel commencing within 13 months (395 days) from original departure date by expiration date, are nontransferable and nonrefundable, have no cash value, and are issued in the name of the passengers on the original reservation.
 Standard change and cancellation policies apply to bookings made with travel credits.
 Travel credits will be held on the original booking.

-Southwest Vacations does not charge any modification or cancellation fees for the air portion of your vacation package.
-In case of a modification, Southwest Vacations will apply the value of the reusable air to the new air on the modified reservation.
+Southwest Vacations does not charge any change or cancellation fees for the air portion of your vacation package.
+In case of a change, Southwest Vacations will apply the value of the reusable air to the new air on the changed reservation.
 If the reusable air value cannot be applied to the reservation, it can be redeemed by the same passenger for future air travel which must be completed by the expiration date.
-Redemption information will be provided at time of modification/cancellation.
-Once booked, any modifications or cancellations to the hotel, rental car, or features/excursions on an existing reservation are subject to supplier penalties up to the full component price.
+Redemption information will be provided at time of change/cancellation.
+Once booked, any changes or cancellations to the hotel, rental car, or features/excursions on an existing reservation are subject to supplier penalties up to the full component price.
 You may avoid supplier penalties by purchasing the Southwest Vacations’ Travel Protection option.
 Certain excursion operators only allow a refund if canceled upon notice to them.
 Contact the excursion company for the applicable notice provision and to arrange a refund.
 Many hotel reservations are nonrefundable and nontransferable, and you may be charged 100% cancellation/change penalties.

-All modifications and cancellations must be communicated to Southwest Vacations no later than ten (10) minutes prior to scheduled departure to allow time to process the modification and avoid “No Show” forfeiture of your funds.
-Modifications made within 24 hours of departure must be communicated through your travel agent or by calling Southwest Vacations’ 24-hour traveler assistance line at 1-800-775-7105.
+All changes and cancellations must be communicated to Southwest Vacations no later than ten (10) minutes prior to scheduled departure to allow time to process the change and avoid “No Show” forfeiture of your funds.
+Changes made within 24 hours of departure must be communicated through your travel agent or by calling Southwest Vacations’ 24-hour traveler assistance line at 1-800-775-7105.
 If you booked on Southwest Vacations website or through the Southwest Vacations contact center, contact Southwest Vacations directly at 1-800-243-8372.

 All changes and cancellations are subject to availability, limitations, restrictions and fees imposed by Southwest Vacations and hotel and feature/excursion suppliers.
 Once travel has begun, there will be no refunds for any unused or partially used non air travel component for any reason.
 There will be no refunds for any unused or partially used Wanna Get Away fare for any reason.
 Anytime and Business Select fares are refundable back to the original form of payment or choose to convert the airfare into Travel Funds